June 26, 2025

-Risk Assessment: Medium risk
+Risk Assessment: Medium

-Themes: Religion; Research and clinical trials; Safety and side effects
+Themes: Effectiveness, Safety and side effects

-Risk Assessment: Medium risk
+Risk Assessment: Medium

 Alerts are categorized as high, medium, and low risk.